 A reflection rubric has been adapted by Dr. Barrett Brenton, Professor of Anthropology, for grading reflection assignments.
 Please feel free to use this as a resource when you are designing and grading your student’s reflection assignments.Reflection Rubric

-We are available to facilitate a brief introduction to Academic Service-Learning in your class at the start of each semester.
+We are available to facilitate a brief introduction to Academic Service-Learning in your classroom at the start of each semester.
 We can explain what AS-L is and show your students the procedure for starting their service.
 We can also walk students through the GivePulse System so that they can record their hours and have their logged hours approved.
+If you are unable to coordinate a live presentation with the AS-L office, feel free to show your students this video for an introduction to Academic Service-Learning.

 GivePulse is the new Academic Service-Learning reporting platform.
 All AS-L service opportunities and community service sites can be viewed in GivePulse.
 Students sign up for service and report service hours in GivePulse and faculty can monitor students' compliance and progress with their AS-L course component in GivePulse.
 We are excited for the user-friendly nature and practicality of this new system.
 Following you will find video tutorials and step by step instructions to help you and your students navigate the GivePulse system.